SiriusZYZ/Notes/slbs/QA.md

   4.
 # Project Experience

-## details
+## Tell me about the borehole acoustic evaluation project.

+ - OK, So the project was a consignment from an state-owned oil filed company.
+They want a

 # Highlights
 ## Python and C++

-> What are the differences betweeen Cpp and Python?
+> What are the differences between Cpp and Python?
 > 1. **Syntax**: **Static Type vs Dynamic Type**. i would say Python is more flexible, and could do more in generic programming.
 > 2. **Performance**: **Python is based on C**.
 The scripts need to be translated to C and then compile.
 Cpp can just compile and run.
 So Cpp and C is relatively faster than Python.
 > 3. **Memory Management:** **manual or automatic**